Early voting turnout hits record numbers in Virginia

 Early voting is not something Virginia has traditionally encouraged.
 Until this year, voters needed to have a qualifying excuse — such as business or vacation travel — to obtain an absentee ballot or vote early in person.

 Democrats who took control of the state House and Senate this year passed legislation to allow “no-excuse” early voting, and Gov. Ralph Northam (D) signed that into law.
-The measure was one of several meant to ease restrictions on voting, but it has proven particularly popular amid the pandemic, which has some voters worried about being exposed to the virus if polls are crowded on Election Day.
+The measure was one of several meant to ease restrictions on voting, but it has proved particularly popular amid the pandemic, which has some voters worried about being exposed to the virus if polls are crowded on Election Day.

 Virginia has one of the nation’s longest early-voting periods — 45 days, from Sept.
 18 through Oct.
 31, the last Saturday before Election Day.
 Among the states that allow early voting, only Maine, New Jersey, South Dakota and Vermont offer it for as long as 45 days, according to the National Council of State Legislatures.
 The average length is 19 days.